Residential Surveillance at a Designated Location: Prominent persons detained under RSDL

-Well known people detained under RSDL include artist Ai Weiwei, Nobel Peace Prize-winning poet Liu Xiaobo, Swedish bookseller Gui Minhai, and women's tennis star Peng Shuai.
+Well known people detained under RSDL include artist Ai Weiwei, Nobel Peace Prize-winning poet Liu Xiaobo and Swedish bookseller Gui Minhai.

 Michael Kovrig and Michael Spavor are both Canadian citizens who were detained in 2018 using RSDL.
 The detention of these two Canadians was allegedly in retaliation for the arrest of Huawei executive Meng Wanzhou by Canadian authorities and her resulting extradition to the United States.
-In a press conference on March 19, of 2021 Foreign Ministry spokesman Zhao Lijian asserted that China's judicial organs handle cases independently in full accordance with China's own laws and the Vienna convention on Consular relations.
+In a press conference on 19 March 2021 Foreign Ministry spokesman Zhao Lijian asserted that China's judicial organs handle cases independently in full accordance with China's own laws and the Vienna convention on Consular relations.
 He went on to further state that since the case involves state secrets it will not be heard in an open court, and Canadian diplomats will be unable to sit in on the trial.

-Cheng Lei, prominent Australian television anchor and journalist working in China was detained on August 14, 2020, and was being held under RSDL.
+Cheng Lei, prominent Australian television anchor and journalist working in China was detained on 14 August 2020, and was being held under RSDL.
 In September 2020 it was revealed by Chinese officials that she was accused of supplying state secrets overseas, and thus endangering China's national security.
 American Kai Li accused of espionage also spent ten weeks under RSDL in 2016.